Balkars: Ethnogenesis

+While acknowledging contributions by Bulgars and Kipchaks (among many others), Tavkul (2015) locates the ethnogenesis of Balkars-Karachays and other peoples of the Caucasus inside the Caucasus, not outside.

 During the 14th century, Alania was destroyed by Timur.
 Many of the Alans, Cumans, and Kipchaks migrated westward into Europe.
-Timur's incursion into the North Caucasus introduced the remainder to Islam.
+While the majority of remaining Alans fled south, deep into the mountains.
+Timur's incursion into the North Caucasus introduced the remaining to Islam and the process of intermixing and Ethnogenesis.

 Most Balkars adopted Islam in the eighteenth century due to contact with the Kumyks, Circassians, Nogais, and Crimean Tatars.
 The Balkars are considered deeply religious.
 The Sufi Qadiriya order has a strong presence in the region.